janfri/regtest/README.md

 ### Running Samples

 Wether you run your examples manually

     ruby -I lib regtest/*.rb

 or using the Rake task of regtest:
 Add the line

     require 'regtest/task'

-to your Rakefile and you can run your samples with
+to your Rakefile and you can run your samples with `rake regtest`.
-    rake regtest

 ### Checking Results